Improving Purchase Confidence on the Product Display Page

 Impact

-Hesitation to purchase or incorrect purchases → increased returns
+Hesitation to purchase or incorrect purchases and increased returns

 Opportunity